 Transportation is a Vital Part of Rockford’s Economy

-The City of Rockford has always been highly vested in industry and the transport of freight goes hand in hand with the production of goods and materials.
-The United Parcel Service, Union Pacific, Canadian National and the Illinois Railway represent some of Rockford’s larger employers and the city acts as a hub between the cities of Milwaukee, Madison and Green Bay to the north and Chicago to the south, which is one of the largest transportation hubs in the country.
-The Chicago Rockford International Airport is home to the United Parcel Service’s second largest air hub in the world, and the freight received there is transported to its ultimate destinations via semi-trucks once it has been received.
+The City of Rockford has always been highly vested in the industry, and the transport of freight goes hand in hand with the production of goods and materials.
+The United Parcel Service, Union Pacific, Canadian National and the Illinois Railway represent some of Rockford’s larger employers, and the city acts as a hub between the cities of Milwaukee, Madison and Green Bay to the north and Chicago to the south, which is one of the largest transportation hubs in the country.
+The Chicago Rockford International Airport is home to the United Parcel Service’s second largest air hub in the world, and the freight received there is transported to its ultimate destinations via semi-trucks once it has been accepted.

 Rockford Truck Driver Being Investigated After Fatal Accident

 A Rockford based truck driver failed to reduce his speed when approaching a farm tractor on Rt.
 154 and the resulting accident threw the victim from the tractor.
-The victim, Alan Ray Bowers, was hurried to the hospital, but died from his injuries.
+The victim, Alan Ray Bowers, was hurried to the hospital but died from his injuries.
 The Illinois State Police are currently investigating the cause of the accident and looking into whether the driver was distracted or fatigued at the time of the incident.
-Truckers are often driven to violate their hours of service limits because of strict deadlines and unrealistic expectations passed down from their employers.
+Truckers are often driven to violate their hours of service limits because of strict deadlines, and unrealistic expectations passed down from their employers.